Learn about the University’s Gen-AI Usage Standard

 How is this relevant to me?

 Gen-AI usage is becoming ever more ubiquitous.
-As educators, you might use Gen-AI tools for various purposes, such as creating content or analyzing data.
+As educators, you might use Gen-AI tools for various purposes, such as creating content or analysing data.

 The Standard helps ensure that you use these tools responsibly, ensuring the privacy of both your and your students’ data.
 It also helps you understand the limitations and potential biases of these tools, leading to more informed and ethical use.